Conserving Cuba’s vast natural wonders

 The nation’s magnificent coral reefs, seagrass beds and mangrove colonies support hundreds of marine species—including sea turtles, reef fish, sharks, dolphins and manatees—across more than 4,000 islets and keys.
 Fishing is vital to the nation’s economy, but the majority of its commercially valuable fish stocks are already in critical condition.

+We’re one of the few U.S. organizations that have built the strong local relationships essential to success.
 We helped create Cuba’s massive network of more than 100 marine protected areas, the largest in the Caribbean, and secured numerous visas for exchanges between Cuban and U.S. scientists.

-We're saving highly migratory sharks
+Saving highly migratory sharks

 In the Gulf of Mexico, some shark populations have plummeted by more than 90% because of overfishing.
 This is an ecological red flag because sharks, as top predators, are essential to healthy marine food webs and coastal economies.
 But sharks are difficult to manage because many swim vast distances and cross national borders, within which fishing laws and practices vary greatly.

-Start the tour now »
+Explore now »

 Reports from our science team